vvvy/webhdfs-rs/INTEGRATION-TESTS.md

 ### Read test
 The read test consists of a sequence of reads and seeks against a testfile, set up by `READSCRIPT` setting.
-The social networking graph data file `soc-pokec-relationships.txt`, available on SNAP, is used as a testflle (any file, large enough, may be used; recommended size is 200-400M).
+The social networking graph data file `soc-pokec-relationships.txt`, available from SNAP, is used as a testflle (any file, large enough, may be used; recommended size is 200-400M).
-During preparation, SHA-512 checksums are pre-calculated for each of `r:` chunks set up by `READSCRIPT` (chunks are extracted by dd utility).
+During preparation, SHA-512 checksums are pre-calculated for each of `r:` chunks set up by `READSCRIPT` (chunks are extracted by `dd`).
 The program under test is expected to execute the `READSCRIPT` below (actually, `READSCRIPTOUT`) by doing seeks and reads as requested.
 Upon each read, the program reads from the testfile (HDFS) then writes the content read to a file specified by 3rd part of `READSCRIPTOUT` item.
 Finally, checksums for newly written chunks are validated against pre-calculated checksums.